jon-harper/jon-harper.github.io/docs/projects/omnibox.md

 ## Status

-As of December 2022, OmniBox is on its sixth public release, v0.9.9.
-It is stable enough for everday use but remains under active development.
+As of February 2023, OmniBox has six public releases; v0.9.9 is the most recent.
+It remains in active development, with a new release under development.

 ## Links